 Adequate pipe and drain functions

 Water freezes in the pipes, which are very good at breaking the pipes to cause damage to appliances and other things around the home.
-To avoid this as well as accompanying and costly appliance repairs in the South Shore, be sure to have the pipes inspected for proper insulation before winter.
+To avoid this as well as accompanying and costly appliance repair in the South Shore, be sure to have the pipes inspected for proper insulation before winter.
 You should also check for leaks and any other issue, which might result in potential problems during winter.

 Clean all the gutters